Recycling and rubbish tips

 - Residents using vans and double axle trailers are only allowed in to Sighthill and Seafield.

 - If you are using a hire van, you must bring the hire documents, and 2 forms of identification: a utility bill and a photo driving license, or a passport, or other form of photographic identification with address.
+Staff have the right to refuse access to anyone who fails to produce any of these documents.

 - Liveried vans are not allowed into any of the sites.